 Stay motionless when being approached by an unfamiliar dog.
-If you are attacked by a dog, hide your head and cover your ears and neck with your hands.
+If a dog attacks you, hide your head and cover your ears and neck with your hands.

-Always ask the owner if it is fine to pet their dogs before reaching out to them.
+Always ask the owner if it is acceptable to pet their dogs before reaching out to them.

 Don’t pet a dog if he did not see or sniff you first.